parrently/NPL_Sentiment_Analysis-Pickle_-_Module-/README.md

 We can see that the first comment we created is showing 100% confident as a positive review, and the second one is 100% negative.
 ```

-@Copyright The NLP_saving_classifiers.py file was re-written based on [Sentdex](https://pythonprogramming.net/pickle-classifier-save-nltk-tutorial/) turorials from python programming.
+@Copyright The review files were re-written based on [Sentdex](https://pythonprogramming.net/pickle-classifier-save-nltk-tutorial/) turorials from python programming.